-The Pilot is an independently owned newspaper currently published three times a week in Southern Pines.
+The Pilot is an independently owned newspaper currently published twice a week in Southern Pines.

 The first issue of The Pilot was published in 1920 in Vass, North Carolina by Stacy Brewer.
 Brewer sold the paper in 1928 to Nelson C. Hyde, a former editor of the Syracuse Herald in Syracuse, New York.
 In 1933 the first edition with “Southern Pines” as the place of publication was issued.